kevinsuh/toki/README.md

 <img src="/build/public/gifs/collaborate.gif" height="250px" alt="Collaborate Now">
   * You are able to send notifications through each teammate's `Collaborate Now` button, through which Toki temporarily turns off the user's DND and sends a ping to start a conversation
   * This helps segment notifications to only be ones that preserve an individual's context or is actually urgent
-  * You are also able to `Collaborate Now` when you see what an individual's specific `/pulse @user`
+  * You are also able to `Collaborate Now` when you see an individual's specific `/pulse @user`

 ### Daily Reflection
 <img src="/build/public/images/reflection_example.png" height="250px" alt="Daily Reflection">
   * Toki provides you with a daily cadence of how you spent your time
   * This helps build a habit of intentionality with your time, and see pictures of what you got done each day and week

-*Note: Toki has a web-app interface in its product roadmap and currently comes with the foundation for one using Express and EJS.
-There is no front-end framework (React or Angular) configured yet, but one would be installed in the* `/app` *directory, which also holds an* `/api` *folder for RESTful calls.*
+*Note: Toki has a web interface in its roadmap and currently comes with the foundation for one through Express and EJS.
+There is no front-end framework configured yet, but one would be installed in the* `/app` *directory, which also holds an* `/api` *folder for RESTful calls.*

+*In the future, we would separate into two node apps (one for the slackbot and one for the web app).*

 <a name="directory-structure">
 # Directory Structure